All Episodes

 This just drives us crazy.

-His wife, Courtney, and his mother Peggy are just devastated by this.
+His wife, Courtney, and his mother, Peggy, are just devastated by this.

 And they want to use it for political advantage.

-I I just that's beyond the pale.
+I just, that's beyond the pale.

 Well, I wonder what God is telling us that Newsweek is for sale.